CUBRID/cubrid-testtools/doc/shell_guide.md

 * check a specific cubrid parameter works

 Shell test case path: [https://github.com/CUBRID/cubrid-testcases-private-ex/tree/develop/shell](https://github.com/CUBRID/cubrid-testcases-private-ex/tree/develop/shell)
 Shell test is contained by daily regression test.
 The test cases are run on both linux platform and Windows platform.
 This guide will introduce linux shell test.
-Shell test is also an important part of code coverage test.
+And shell test is also an important part of code coverage test.

 # 2 Shell Test via CTP
 CTP is the only test tool which is used to execute shell test cases.
 Source URL: [https://github.com/CUBRID/cubrid-testtools](https://github.com/CUBRID/cubrid-testtools)
-## 2.1 Quick start
+## 2.1 Quick Start
 **1. Install CUBRID**
 Please follow CUBRID installation guide to install CUBRID.
-Suppose that we install CUBRID at $HOME/CUBRID.
+Suppose that we install CUBRID at `$HOME/CUBRID`.
-Then add 'source .cubrid.sh' in ~/.bash_profile:
+Then add `'source .cubrid.sh'` in `~/.bash_profile`:
 ```
 source .cubrid.sh
 ```